rolldone/remote-pipeline/note.md

 - [QueueTool] : Create form tester tool for create queue [Alpha]

-- [QueueRecordDetail] : Improvement message notif success and error pipeline [Progress]
+- [QueueRecordDetail] : Improvement message notif success and error pipeline [Progress(70%)]

-- [Queue] : Add delay and add fix time delay for create new queue from queue [Progress]
+- [Queue] : Add delay and add fix time delay for create new queue from queue [Progress(70%)]

-- [PipelineItem] : can clone pipeline item [Waiting]
+- [PipelineItem] : can import, add, and replace pipeline item [Alpha]

-- [PipelineItem] : can download pipeline item [Waiting]
+- [PipelineItem] : can download pipeline item and variable [Alpha]

-- [UserExperience] : Improvement all experience like validation, user navigation [OnProgress]
+- [UserExperience] : Improvement all experience like validation, user navigation [OnProgress(60%)]

 ## Revision phase 2
 - [Pipeline] : Create unselect git source and remove all contain repo branch on execution, but.
 When unselect git source show popup to delete pipeline task repo install first.
 [Alpha]

+- [Pipeline] : Change git repository to have feature search repository [Waiting]

 ## Phase 3

+- [Create,Execution] : Before create new queue record or execution check first variable_id relation is exist or not as validation on controller.
+If missing return error [Waiting]

+- [QueueRecordDetail] : Record all execution, variable, variable_extra, to queue_record as bundle.
+[Waiting]

+- [QueueRecordDetail] : Can move files from variable asset to jobs/[jobxxx]/assets folder [Waiting]

+- [QueueRecordDetail] : and can duplicate folder jobs/[jobxxx]/assets to new queue record detail folder [Waiting]

+- [Storage] : Create storage file for easy management files [Waiting]

 - [Host] : Create check Host healthy every 5 minutes [Waiting]

 - [Variable] : Add scheduling delete files not exist on database table variabe [Waiting]

+## Phase 4

+- [OAuthUSers] : Change table oauth_users  to be credentials [Consider]

 - [User] : Manage join group share project [Waiting]

+## Pending

 - [Pipeline] : Create new lib form codemirror for easy compile and usable for other case [Pending]